Healthy Eating for Children

 British Columbia Specific Information

 Healthy eating is important to your child’s growth and development.
-To learn more about breastfeeding, formula feeding, baby’s first foods, feeding your toddler, food allergies, and food safety, visit our Healthy Eating for Infants and Children web page.
+To learn about breastfeeding, formula feeding, your baby’s first foods, feeding your toddler, food allergies, and food safety, visit our Healthy Eating Infants and Children web page.
+Canada’s Food Guide recommends a balanced diet that includes choosing a variety of different foods.
+For more information on choosing a balanced diet, visit Canada’s Food Guide.

 Healthy Eating for Children